S3-working-group/s3-practical-guide/docs/all.md

 The coordinator may be selected by the team itself, or by the <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a>.

-Several coordinators may collaborate to synchronize work across multiple <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a>.
+Several coordinators may collaborate to synchronize work across multiple <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a>.

 Instead of selecting a coordinator, a team may choose to self-organize.

 ### Organizational Structure

-Organizational structure is the actual arrangement of <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> and their connections.
+Organizational structure is the actual arrangement of <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

 Continuously evolve your organization's structure to: